Body Bags (film): Epilogue

 The coroner is finishing telling his last tale when he hears a noise from outside the morgue.
-He crawls back inside a body bag, revealing that he himself is a living cadaver.
+He crawls back inside a body bag, revealing that he himself is a living cadaver and not a coroner.
 The noise is shown to be the return of two other morgue workers, who begin to autopsy the "John Doe" corpse of the narrator.